-Diabetic retinopathy affects more than 5.3 million American adults.
+Diabetic retinopathy affects roughly 7.7 million American adults.
 All people with diabetes, whether Type 1 or Type 2, are at risk for this potentially blinding complication of diabetes.

 Retinopathy occurs when diabetes damages tiny blood vessels in the eye’s retina, a light-sensitive tissue at the back of the eye.
 Most people do not immediately notice changes in their vision.
 Some people, however, develop blurry vision as a result of macular edema, a condition in which damaged blood vessels leak fluid onto the macula, causing it to swell.